New Haven, Connecticut: Climate

-According to the Köppen classification, New Haven is cfa, or a humid subtropical climate, however it borders on a hot-summer humid continental climate.
+According to the Köppen classification, New Haven experiences a bordering a hot-summer humid continental climate (Dfa), bordering on a humid subtropical climate (Cfa).
 The city has hot, humid summers and cool to cold winters.
 From May to late September, the weather is typically hot and humid, with average temperatures exceeding 80 °F on 70 days per year.
-In summer, the Bermuda High creates as southern flow of warm and humid air, with frequent thundershowers.
+In summer, the Bermuda High creates as southern flow of warm and humid air, with frequent (but brief) thundershowers.
 October to early December is normally mild to cool late in the season, while early spring (April) can be cool to warm.
-Winters are cold with both rain and snow fall.
-The weather patterns that affect New Haven result from a primarily offshore direction, thus reducing the marine influence of Long Island Sound—although, like other marine areas, differences in temperature between areas right along the coastline and areas a mile or two inland can be large at times.
+Winters are more variable, with cool to cold temperatures, mixed with warmer spells, with both rain and snow fall.

+While the weather patterns that affect New Haven result from a primarily offshore direction, thus reducing the marine influence of Long Island Sound, the location on Long Island Sound often influences the weather along the coastline compared to inland.
 During summer heat waves, temperatures may reach 95 °F or higher on occasion with heat-index values of over 100 °F. Tropical cyclones have struck New Haven in the past, including 1938 Hurricane (Long Island Express), Hurricane Carol in 1954, Hurricane Gloria in 1985.
 The hardiness zone is 7a.